Website Security [Video]

 Change the User Nickname

-Shout out to [email protected] He recommended also to change the user nickname.
+Make sure you change the user nickname.
 I was always wondering how these hackers were figuring out my username as were, especially websites that we don’t blog on.
 It’s not anything displayed but apparently it’s easy to find and he recommends a changing that nickname to something else because when you create a username, the username is used as the nickname, so change that to something, maybe the first name or something that has nothing to do with the username.